Ferdinand II of Naples: Death and succession

 In this regard, the Milanese historian Bernardino Corio writes: "Ferdinando, having recovered almost everything [...] joining his wife who was the infante of Naples his friend, sister of Alfonso on his father's side, and as in love with her, taking loving pleasure, he aggravated himself more in the beginning of illness [...] and despairing of healing he was taken to Naples, where at the age of twenty-nine with incredible pain of his subjects he abandoned life".

-Without a shadow of a doubt the labors of an entire life spent since the very first youth fighting for the defense of the kingdom, exposed to water, wind and frost, without indulging in the last three years even a moment of rest, had to contribute more than illness and more than marriage to his untimely death.

-Ferrandino, then made a will in which he established universal heir of the kingdom Don Federico, his paternal uncle.
-Having then devoutly obtained the extreme anointing, he died on 7 October, at Castel Capuano, where he had been transported to litter, among the great mourning of the people who had led in procession relics, including the miraculous blood of San Gennaro, and long prayed for his healing.
+Ferrandino made a will in which he established Don Federico, his paternal uncle, as universal heir to the kingdom.
+Having then devoutly obtained the extreme anointing, he died on 7 October 1496, at Castel Capuano, where he had been transported in a litter, amid the great mourning of the people, who had led in procession relics, including the miraculous blood of San Gennaro.
 And again in these terms Giuliano Passaro, a saddler craftsman, describes the general condolences to his death: